KrotosBenjamin/KrotosBenjamin.github.io/pages/about.md

 ---
 layout: single
 title: "About the HEART-GeN group"
-description: The HEART-GeN lab's, lead by Dr. Kynon J Benjamin, primary goal is to improving neurotherapeutics for underrepresented communities.
-This page gives background for Dr. Benjamin.
+description: Learn about Dr. Kynon J Benjamin, the HEART-GeN lab's research program, and the lab's current and former members.
 permalink: /about-heart-gen/
 toc: true
 author_profile: true